prisma/prisma1/content/01-Getting-Started/01-React/02-relay.md

 <Instruction>

 That's it.
-You now install the dependencies and run the app:
+You can now install the dependencies and run the app:

 ```sh